NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 2. Create your Passphrase

-   Log into the system with your username (User.Name).
+   Log into the system with your username (First.Last).
 The system will prompt you to create your master certificate passphrase.
 Your master certificate must be signed by the system before further access is allowed.
 This takes approximately fifteen minutes.
 You will receive an email stating that your certificate has been signed.
 After you receive the notification, please wait one hour before attempting to sign on to any resource.
-Following the waiting period, login with your username (User.Name) as usual.
+Following the waiting period, login with your username (First.Last) as usual.

    You will be prompted for your master certificate passphrase.
 Enter the passphrase that you created with your master certificate, and